 BPD symptoms can be wide-ranging and different for each person.
 Your emotions, perceptions, behaviour and relationships can all be affected, including:

-Upsetting thoughts – this can include thinking you’re a terrible person and needing lots of reassurance.
+Upsetting thoughts – this can include thinking you’re a terrible person and needing lots of reassurance

-What causes BPD?
+What causes borderline personality disorder?

 BPD affects people of all ages and genders, although more women are diagnosed with the disorder than men.